Should Hamilton make pay day loan places obtain a licence? One councillor calls pay day loan and cashing that is cheque ‘economic physical physical physical violence’

 The town must be licensing payday advances shops in Hamilton to stop them from preying on Hamilton’s many susceptible residents, claims an area politician whom states he is rendering it their objective to battle “economic physical violence.”

-Matthew Green, who represents Ward 3 in central Hamilton https://approved-cash.com/payday-loans-ri/, will ask other councillors to check at licensing pay day loan companies.
+Matthew Green, who represents Ward 3 in central Hamilton, will ask other councillors to check at licensing pay day loan companies.

 – Ward 3 councillor Matthew Green